 Membership in a Rotary club offers a number of benefits, including:

-developing leadership skills;
+Learning new skills, developing leadership skills;

-gaining an understanding of — and having an impact on — international humanitarian issues.
+Gaining an understanding of — and having an impact on — international humanitarian issues.

 Through Rotary International’s service programs, a Rotary club can have a significant effect on the quality of life in its community.
 Rotary Foundation programs offer opportunities to form international partnerships that help people in need worldwide.